ncatlab/nlab-content/pages/1884.md

 ###### Example
 **(topological K-theory ring of the [[point space]])**

-We have already see in example \ref{KGroupOfThePoint} that
+We have already seen in example \ref{KGroupOfThePoint} that

 $$
   K(\ast) \simeq \mathbb{Z}